Neapolitan

 A 60-second Margherita over wood-fire — leopard-spotted crust, pomodoro San Marzano, mozzarella di bufala, basil.

 Within Italy's regional kitchens, Neapolitan fare stands out for its simplicity and reliance on premium ingredients.
-The region's volcanic soil yields tomatoes and lemons of unmatched flavor, while the nearby sea offers an abundance of seafood treasures.
-The culinary hallmark here is the harmony between land and sea, with a deep-rooted respect for tradition — as seen in centuries-old recipes lovingly passed down from nonna to the trattorias dotting the city.
+The region's volcanic soil yields tomatoes and lemons of unmatched flavor, while the nearby sea offers plenty of seafood.
+The cooking pairs land and sea and keeps to tradition — as seen in centuries-old recipes passed down from nonna to the trattorias around the city.

 The Palate